Yarrow Stadium

-The stadium is a personal legacy of the late Noel Yarrow, a pioneering Taranaki baker and businessman, and active philanthropist.
+The stadium was a personal legacy of the late Noel Yarrow, a pioneering Taranaki baker and businessman, and active philanthropist.
 Noel was a passionate rugby supporter, and the major grandstand overlooking the field's western sideline is a tribute to his support.

 The east stand was deemed earthquake prone in November 2017 with the west stand being ruled out of action in June 2018.
 Rugby was played at the venue in 2018 and 2019 but spectators had to watch matches from the ends, while a grandstand was erected in front of the east stand.
 Temporary infrastructure was bought into cater for the changes as changing facilities and corporate areas were off limits.

 In May 2019 owners, the Taranaki Regional Council, made a decision to repair and refurbish both grandstands in order for both stands to comply with earthquake regulations.
 The Taranaki Rugby Football Union and a catering company moved to alternative locations.

 It was announced in November 2020, that the East Stand will be demolished and will be replaced by a similar sized stand but with extra facilities at the back to house events without opening the entire stand.

 The contract to repair the West Stand was awarded to Clelands Construction in December 2020 and involves major earthquake strengthening works including improvements to ground stability, foundation tiebacks and new steel beams.
 The roof of the West Stand will remain intact while the bleachers and seating are removed to gain access to the ground below.
-The west stand is now open, without a roof, given it too was repaired and not yet completed.
-The east stand will be completed in 2024.
+The west stand was the first to be completed in 2023, while the east stand was opened in April 2025, which holds less than its previous.